 The board and management want to know many things regarding their IT investments, including that the IT initiatives are producing results.
-They want to know that IT activities are efficient and cost effective, and that the efforts of IT enhance and strengthen the organization’s system of internal control.
+They want to know that IT activities are efficient and cost-effective and that the efforts of IT enhance and strengthen the organization’s system of internal control.
 Every organization wants to know that the next disaster from a failed IT implementation will not happen.
-Verifying that IT initiatives that make it over the justification hurdle actually deliver expected benefits within planned costs helps verify that investments are being made in line with the needs of the business.
+Verifying that IT initiatives that make it over the justification hurdle deliver expected benefits within planned costs helps verify that investments are being made in line with the needs of the business.
 An independent and objective assessment of an IT initiative can provide that type of feedback while reducing future operational problems proactively.

 HOW TO AUDIT YOUR IT INITIATIVES

-Evaluating the system development methodology chosen to make sure it is appropriate for the scope, technical platform and experience level of the proposed project team.
+- Evaluate the system development methodology chosen to make sure it is appropriate for the scope, technical platform and experience level of the proposed project team.

-Evaluating the clear assignment of roles and responsibilities within the project team and the establishment of relationships among internal teams, contractors, the IT department (operations) and functional users.
+- Evaluate the clear assignment of roles and responsibilities within the project team and the establishment of relationships among internal teams, contractors, the IT department (operations) and functional users.

-Reviewing the user acceptance and test planning and results to demonstrate successful end-to-end system operations and the preparedness for implementation.
+- Review the user acceptance and test planning and results to demonstrate successful end-to-end system operations and the preparedness for implementation.

 Internal auditors should determine the level of their involvement and the best audit approach to take during the IT initiative’s initiation phase.
-Base the level of audit involvement on an assessment of the risk in the project and include factors such as the team’s project-management experience, size, cost and complexity of the initiative and effect on the organization if the initiative is delayed or worse, fails.
+Base the level of audit involvement on an assessment of the risk in the project and include factors such as the team’s project management experience, size, cost, and complexity of the initiative and effect on the organization if the initiative is delayed or worse, fails.
 The most appropriate audit approach is defined during the audit project planning phase.

-Key issues to investigate during the audit include: effective project sponsorship and project management (two absolutely critical factors in every IT project), the accuracy of the business requirements and their approval by sponsors and key stakeholders, representation of all stakeholder groups on the team and existence of an active IT risk management process.
+Key issues to investigate during the audit include effective project sponsorship and project management (two absolutely critical factors in every IT project), the accuracy of the business requirements and their approval by sponsors and key stakeholders, representation of all stakeholder groups on the team and existence of an active IT risk management process.